Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 - Betrayal at House on the Hill: 2%

-And, while classics like chess still reportedly sell 3 million copies a year, modern board games are allowing players to enjoy gaming and participate in new ways, such as with cooperative play.
+And, while classics like chess still reportedly sell three million copies a year, modern board games are allowing players to enjoy gaming and participate in new ways, such as with cooperative play.
 While not a board game, the growing and enduring popularity of Dungeons and Dragons highlights interest in cooperative games.

 Cooperative Play Expands the Universe of New Product Examples in Board Games